by Nebula Haze (with many cannabis CFL picture contributions by the CFL King joeblow)

 Get a light socket for each CFL bulb!

-A common method for setting up CFLs is to use a 2-way or 4-way splitter plus a light socket extender to fit more bulbs into a clamp light socket (without the extender, they might not fit inside the reflector).
+A common method for setting up CFLs is to use a 2-way or 4-way splitter plus a light socket extender to fit more bulbs into a clamp light socket (without the extender, they might not all fit inside the reflector).

 As a bonus to doubling up, setting up more than one bulb per socket can often be cheaper than buying an individual light socket for each light, especially if you buy online.
 It also is really convenient for arranging CFL bulbs around your plant.